zulip/zulip/docs/production/upgrade-or-modify.md

   minimal RAM for running Zulip can run into out-of-memory issues during the upgrade process (generally `tools/webpack` is the step that fails).
-You can get past this by shutting down the Zulip server with `supervisorctl stop all` to free up RAM before running the upgrade process.
+You can get past this by shutting down the Zulip server with `./scripts/stop-server` to free up RAM before running the upgrade process.

 Useful logs are available in a few places: